 If you’ve fallen on someone else’s premises, taking certain steps can improve the likelihood that you will eventually receive money for your injuries.

 These are some of the things that you will benefit from doing (and avoiding).
 Clearly, your ability to do some of these things will depend on how badly you’ve been hurt.

 Slip and fall accidents send nearly nine million people to the emergency room each year, and the latest figures from the U.S. Centers for Disease Control (CDC) show the annual number of fatalities in the United States to be 30,208.

 That’s right behind motor vehicle accidents (In 2013, 32,719 people died in traffic crashes) as a cause of death.

 Here are some more statistics about fall injuries that illustrate the extent of the problem and the negative impact on the lives and health of many Americans:

 Falls can easily result in very serious and sometimes catastrophic injuries.
 These are some of the common ones:

 Although a person of any age can be injured in a fall, the most vulnerable are our senior citizens.
 They are naturally frailer than younger people and tend to suffer from more serious injuries when they fall, often leading to loss of mobility, loss of independence, and a decreased life expectancy.

 Slip, trip, and fall accidents can seriously disrupt your life.
-To get the compensation you need and deserve when your injury was someone else’s fault, call the law offices of Dallas attorney Aaron Herbert to discuss your case with a top-rated, board-certified personal injury attorney.
-To contact our law firm for additional information regarding premises liability claims, please call us at (214) 200-4878 or fill out our free online form.
+To get the compensation you need and deserve when your injury was someone else’s fault, call Aaron A. Herbert, P.C. to discuss your case with a top-rated, board-certified personal injury attorney.

 If you’re in the San Antonio area reach out to our San Antonio Slip and Fall lawyers.